rockduan/parcelo/README.md

 # Parcelo

-The next-generation Accrescent developer console.
+The next-generation TAI appstore developer console.

 ## About